E-A-Ski: 2001-10: The Resume

 In 1996 E-A-Ski signed to Columbia Records and started working on a new album entitled Apply Pressure.
 In 2002 E-A-Ski released two singles from Apply Pressure entitled "Manuscript" and "Gangsta Funk".
 But, due to BMG buying into a percentage of Columbia Records, it stopped the release process of the album In 2003 E-A-Ski disbanded from Columbia Records and go completely independent with his label IMG, in that same year E-A-Ski released a single from Apply Pressure entitled "Can't Get Enough" featuring artists San Quinn and Allen Anthony.
 In 2004 E-A-Ski released a single from Apply Pressure entitled "Ride".
 In 2005 E-A-Ski released a single from Apply Pressure entitled "MyBad".

 On September 7, 2010, E-A-Ski released his debut album entitled The Resume via his label IMG, it was his first album released in 15 years.

 2010-present: The Fifth Of Skithoven

-On October 31, 2010, during interview E-A-Ski announced that he was working on a new album entitled The Fifth Of Skithoven.
+On October 31, 2010, during an interview E-A-Ski announced that he was working on a new album entitled The Fifth Of Skithoven.